 My name is Vlada Vladic.
-I am the owner of Vladic Tri Star Inc. and a founder and a CEO of a charitable organization called Vlada’s Seed’s of Life.
+I am the owner of Vladic Tri Star Inc. and a founder and CEO of a charitable organization called Vlada’s Seeds of Life.

 Vlada’s Seeds of Life was created in 2009 in an effort to reconnect families and communities by sharing the love of quality family time, the joy of cooking together, and the enriching experiences attained when families are engaged in the process of bringing that food to the table together.

-Vlada’s Seeds of Life is on mission to educate, enable, energize, and engage families to reconnect through a shared passion for food.
-We hope that our projects will resonate with children and parents alike, and that through this process of cooking together as a family, we can strengthen and bring together not only families, but communities as well.
+Vlada’s Seeds of Life is on a mission to educate, enable, energize, and engage families to reconnect through a shared passion for food.
+We hope that our projects will resonate with children and parents alike, and that through this process of cooking together as a family, we can strengthen and bring together not only families but for communities as well.

 Alright, so for those in our community who might not be familiar with your business, can you tell us more?

 Like most immigrants.
-I eagrly embraced business opportunities America had to offer.
+I eagerly embraced business opportunities America had to offer.

 Being only 19 years old and half a world apart from my family and friends I expected life to be hard.
-Unlike today, I was unable to stay in touch with world I left behind.
-Communications we limited to occasional letters and couple of phone calls a year.
-My monthly pay was $300 at the time and a 5 minute phone call was almost $100.
+Unlike today, I was unable to stay in touch with the world I left behind.
+Communications we limited to occasional letters and a couple of phone calls a year.
+My monthly pay was $300 at the time and a 5-minute phone call was almost $100.

 Next business adventure called replacing specula with a hammer.
 Along with my husband, I became an owner and a construction manager for Vladic Tri Star Inc. I particularly enjoyed this part of my carrier.

 Was it hard – Beyond words!!!
-However I always understood advancement and achievement demanded effort and hard work.
+However, I always understood advancement and achievement demanded effort and hard work.
 There is no way around that.
-Furthermore, we are created to pursue challenge to help us realize and engage our full potential forward.
+Furthermore, we are created to pursue challenges to help us realize and engage our full potential forward.

 Let’s say your best friend was visiting the area and you wanted to show them the best time ever.
 Where would you take them?
 Give us a little itinerary – say it was a week long trip, where would you eat, drink, visit, hang out, etc.